Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 Canon G7X series

 By any means buying any Canon G7X camera is a major upgrade over the iPhone X I had.
-And if I was really, really constrained by the budget, I would consider either of the versions, even the oldest one.
+And if I was constrained by the budget, I would consider either of the versions, even the oldest one.

 Canon G7X Mark I Pros